 Here are 5 Positives of Shelter in Place

 - Slowing down: I do not have to wake up early or get any of my three kids ready for school.
-Mornings and Sunday evenings are relaxed slow and pleasant (unless someone just can’t get up).
+Mornings and Sunday evenings are relaxed, slow and pleasant (unless someone just can’t get up).

 - Family Time: Although my teen and preteen daughters enjoy being away from their parents, we have shared some good talks, laughs and family time together.

-- Learning New Skills: I have learned and tried so many new things: twisted my own hair, tried new recipes (baked donuts), learning new tech skills, created interactive activities just to name a few.
+- Learning New Skills: I have learned and tried so many new things: twisted my own hair, tried new recipes (baked donuts), learned new tech skills, created interactive activities just to name a few.
 The best part is that these are skills that I will use for years to come.

 - Reflection: Having quiet time to think about what’s important and being present in the moment.
 My husband and I walk together every afternoon and we just talk and give thanks.

 - Simplifying: During these past 7 weeks, I’ve learned there is so much I don’t have to have or do and I like that.
 I would say we have saved money but it’s going to groceries and home projects.